cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ## How will we compensate data providers?

 Much like LLMs, business is a story about data as well.
-For instance, historical customer purchase data allows a business to prioritize which products and services to sell in the the future.
-Customer characteristics like age, location, gender, and political preferences enable more targeted advertisements.
+For instance, historical customer purchase data allows a business to prioritize which products and services to sell.
+Customer attributes like age, location, gender, and political preference enable more targeted advertisements.
 Data collected in feedback forms hint at new products that customers might buy.

 Before the internet, companies employed a variety of traditional methods to collect these data: questionnaires or comment cards, tracking purchases and preferences through loyalty cards, and utilizing demographic information and other publicly available data.
 With the internet, the game changed overnight.
-Now, companies could track every page visit, click, and even [eye movements](https://theconversation.com/companies-are-increasingly-tracking-eye-movements-but-is-it-ethical-191842#:~:text=Apple%2C%20Google%2C%20Snap%2C%20Microsoft,contact%20lenses%20and%20AR%20headsets.).
-In addition, they encouraged the creation of data expressing *implicit* user preferences, such as pictures on Instagram, chats between friends on Messenger, videos on YouTube.
-Much like before, these data offered clear value to businesses.
+Now, companies can track every page visit, click, and even eye movements[^37].
+In addition, they encourage the creation of data expressing *implicit* user preferences, such as pictures on Instagram, chats between friends on Messenger, videos on YouTube.
+Much like before, these data offer clear value to businesses.

-Other types of data were valuable as well.
-Expert replies on question-answer sites like Quora offered informational value to users, and garnered reputational value for the author herself.
-Basic data annotation enabled machine learning practitioners to train models.
-In [this](https://open.spotify.com/episode/26xt8MwmfaBlmU6GFjYumu) episode of The Daily, Sheera Frenkel discusses how fantasy story writing communities a sense of purpose and satisfaction to writers, and of course entertainment value to readers.
+Other types of data are valuable as well.
+Expert replies on question-answer sites like Quora offer informational value to users, and garner reputational value for the author herself.
+Basic data annotation enables machine learning practitioners to train models.
+In this[^38] episode of The Daily, Sheera Frenkel discusses how fantasy story writing communities give a sense of purpose and satisfaction to their writers, and of course entertainment value to their readers.
 Finally, online courses on sites like [Platzi](https://platzi.com/) offer clear educational value to students.

 Overall, these data remain valuable to diverse parties in myriad ways.

 ### Current compensation for individuals

-In exchange for the data above, its *creators* are *compensated* through the following three means:
+In exchange for the data above, its creators are compensated through the following three means:

 - **Financial**: Direct payments, royalties, or subscription fees for music, art, literature, educational material, data annotation, and more.